 Re-apply, re-apply, re-apply!
 Every two hours in fact.
 Suncream isn’t indestructible.
 It rubs and washes off as you move and sweat.

-If you still need more convincing, our Suncream Van will be travelling throughout Wales this Summer, attending events to offer advice and information and give out free suncream - take a look at where we are visiting.
+If you still need more convincing, keep your eyes out for our Sun Team who'll be attending events to offer advice and information and give out free suncream.